urbit/urbit.org-reloaded/content/overview/people-history.md

 weight = 6
 [extra]
 image = "https://media.urbit.org/site/understanding-urbit/project-history/project-status-landscape-earth%402x.png"
 +++

-So who builds this thing?
-Where does it come from?
-What’s the history?
+Who Works on Urbit Today {% .font-bold .subpixel-antialiased .pt-8 %}

 Urbit is an open-source project that anyone can work on.
-The Urbit Foundation, a non-profit organization, is charged with shepherding the network toward a successful future.
-[Tlon](https://tlon.io/) was the first private company founded for the purposes of working on Urbit, back in 2013.
-Now there are several more.

-These include [Uqbar](https://uqbar.network/), [Holium](https://www.holium.com/), [Tirrel](https://tirrel.io/), [Native Planet](https://nativeplanet.io/), and others.
-Beyond that, an ecosystem has sprung up around Urbit that includes [funds](https://assembly.capital/), [DAOs](https://labyrinthdao.io/), and [publications](https://marsreview.org/).
-And of course there are many community contributors, many of whom have received [grants](https://urbit.org/grants) from the Urbit Foundation.
+The Urbit Foundation, a non-profit organization, is charged with shepherding the network toward a successful future. ~[Tlon](https://tlon.io/)~ was the first private company founded for the purposes of working on Urbit, back in 2013.
+But now there are several more.
+These include ~[Tirrel](https://tirrel.io/)~, ~[Native Planet](https://www.nativeplanet.io/)~, ~[Red Horizon](https://redhorizon.com/)~, and others.
+Beyond that, an ecosystem has sprung up around Urbit that includes ~[funds](https://assembly.capital/)~, ~[DAOs](https://labyrinthdao.io/)~, and ~[publications](https://marsreview.org/)~.
+And of course there are everyday contributors, many of whom have received ~[grants](https://urbit.org/grants)~ from the Urbit Foundation.

 Let’s talk first about these individual groups within the Urbit community, then about the history of the project and how it came to be.

 Organizations {% .font-bold .subpixel-antialiased .pt-8 %}

-The Urbit Foundation was formally established in 2021 when it split off from Tlon.
-The Foundation runs the grants program, maintains [urbit.org](https://urbit.org/), the [network explorer](https://network.urbit.org/), [education](https://developers.urbit.org/courses/hsl), and it organizes Urbit events like [Assembly](https://assembly.urbit.org/).
-Recently, the Urbit Foundation has also taken the lead on Urbit's [core development](https://roadmap.urbit.org/).
+The ~[Urbit Foundation](https://urbit.org/)~ was formally established in 2021 when it split off from Tlon.
+The Foundation leads core development, education, and communications, in addition to running the Urbit grants program, maintaining [urbit.org](https://urbit.org/) and Urbit-related media, and organizing Urbit events like ~[Assembly](https://assembly.urbit.org/)~.

-[Tlon Corporation](https://tlon.io/) was founded in 2013 to bootstrap Urbit.
-Currently it is building a hosting service and a suite of Urbit applications, including [Groups](/applications/~sogryp-dister-dozzod-dozzod/groups), [Talk](/applications/~sogryp-dister-dozzod-dozzod/talk), and Small Talk.
+~[Tlon Corporation](https://tlon.io/)~ was founded in 2013 to bootstrap Urbit.
+Tlon provides a mobile app “Tlon” which serves as the communication suite for Urbit, and, as of 2024, offers free hosting and Urbit planets for anyone who wants to get on the network.

-[Tirrel Corporation](https://tirrel.io/) was founded in 2021, it creates tools for creators to build their communities, share content, and make money.  most notably the subscription application [Studio](https://urbit.studio/).
-They also produce the Urbit desktop environment Scene.

-[Uqbar](http://uqbar.network), founded in 2022, is working on an L2 blockchain on Urbit.
-Uqbar uses Urbit’s native language, Hoon, for its smart contracts, enabling developers to write smart contracts and decentralized off-chain applications that utilize them all in one language and stack.
-They have also produced the Urbit apps Pongo, Pokur, and [Blog](/applications/~hanrut-sillet-dachus-tiprel/blog).

-[Holium](http://holium.com), founded in 2022, builds Realm.
-An Urbit-backed desktop (and soon mobile) environment focused on collaborative computing.
-Realm allows you to create Spaces in which a group of people interact with the same applications, e.g. shared dictionary, meme library, group chat, voice chats, shared cursors, code editors, web browser.

-[Quartus](http://quartus.co/), founded in 2022, provides custom tooling stacks for Urbit companies.
-They produce applications such as [Keep](/applications/~dister-dozzod-dalten/keep), a recovery tool for Urbit computers and Urdl, an Urbit version of the popular Wordl game.

-[Zorp](http://zorp.io), founded in 2022, works on Zero Knowledge proofs of Nock.
+~[Tirrel Corporation](https://tirrel.io/)~ was founded in 2021 and is currently building a Lightning wallet for using Bitcoin on Urbit.

+Founded in 2022, ~[Native Planet](https://www.nativeplanet.io/)~ has begun the immensely ambitious task of building hardware for Urbit.

+~[Zorp](http://zorp.io/)~, founded in 2022, builds Nockchain, a Layer 1 proof of work blockchain built using zero-knowledge proofs.

+Spun out of the redoubtable crypto company Chorus One, in 2023 ~[Red Horizon](https://redhorizon.com/)~ began providing hosting services and developer tools for Urbit.

+Founded in 2023, ~[Alphabet](https://tlon.network/lure/~sarmyn-samnym/alphabet)~ is building a peer-to-peer prediction market on Urbit leveraging the network’s decentralized structure and built-in reputation system.
-The community of contributors and core developers has been steadily contributing to the code base since before the Urbit Foundation existed, and they're still going strong.
-They can primarily be found on Urbit itself, in the Urbit Community group [~bitbet-bolbel/urbit-community](/groups/~bitbet-bolbel/urbit-community), the [urbit-dev](https://groups.google.com/a/urbit.org/g/dev?pli=1) mailing list and on [GitHub](https://github.com/urbit).
-See also The Urbit Foundation's public group at [~halbex-palheb/uf-public](/groups/~halbex-palheb/uf-public).
+Urbit’s community of contributors and core developers has been steadily contributing to the code base since before the Urbit Foundation existed, and they’re still going strong.
+They can primarily be found on Urbit itself, in the Urbit Community ([~bitbet-bolbel/urbit-community](https://urbit.org/groups/~bitbet-bolbel/urbit-community)), the ~[urbit-dev](https://groups.google.com/a/urbit.org/g/dev?pli=1)~ mailing list and on ~[GitHub](https://github.com/urbit)~.
+See also The Urbit Foundation’s public group at ~[~halbex-palheb/uf-public](https://urbit.org/groups/~halbex-palheb/uf-public)~.

 Timeline {% .font-bold .subpixel-antialiased .pt-8 %}
 In the beginning, Urbit was just a few people with the right combination of imagination and discipline to try to rebuild computing.

-**2022**
-The Urbit Foundation's split from Tlon becomes complete, and the Foundation organizes [Urbit NYC](https://urbit.org/groups/~ladtem-filmyr/urbit-ny-week) and [Assembly 2022](https://assembly.urbit.org/) in Miami while launching a highly successful education project, new developer documentation and many other things.
-Read the Foundation's full annual report [here](https://storage.googleapis.com/media.urbit.org/site/overview/~2023%20Retrospective%20%26%20Plan%20PUBLIC.pdf).
-New Urbit companies Uqbar, Holium, Quartus, and Zorp are formed.

-**2021**
-Tlon hosts the first Urbit Assembly and the Urbit Foundation is formally organized.

-**2019**
-Tlon spends the year stabilizing Arvo and building Landscape.

-**2018**
-Tlon sells about 8% of its stake in the network to accelerate Urbit development.

-**2017**
-Urbit’s test network runs for ten months without a reboot.
-Tlon's private sale of address space, shared only with its mailing list, sells out in six hours — limit two per person.

-**2016**
-The first sale of Urbit address space sells out in four hours.

-**2015**
-Urbit has its first web interface and serves its own website.

-**2014**
-Tlon is founded to help support Urbit development (and is < 8 people for the next four years).

-**2013**
-Arvo, Urbit’s OS kernel, boots and the first live Urbit network is started with a command-line chat.

-**2012**
+**2002**Urbit starts as an open-ended personal project.
+An “independent study PhD” to reinvent computing for a network-centric world.

+**2008**Nock, the foundation of Urbit, works.
+Coming in at 32 lines of code, that’s 1 line of code every two months.

-Hoon, Urbit’s programming language, compiles itself to Nock.
+**2012**Hoon, Urbit’s programming language, compiles itself to Nock.
 Writing Hoon is much easier than writing Nock.

-**2008**
-Nock, the foundation of Urbit, works.
-Coming in at 32 lines of code, that’s 1 line of code every two months.

-**2002**
-Urbit starts as an open-ended personal project.
-An “independent study PhD” to reinvent computing for a network-centric world.
+**2013**Arvo, Urbit’s OS kernel, boots and the first live Urbit network is started with a command-line chat.

+**2014**Tlon is founded to help support Urbit development (and is < 8 people for the next four years).

+**2015**Urbit has its first web interface and serves its own website.

+**2016**The first sale of Urbit address space sells out in four hours.

+**2017**Urbit’s test network runs for ten months without a reboot.
+Urbit’s first private sale of address, shared only with its mailing list, sells out in six hours — limit two per person.

+**2018**Tlon sells about 8% of its stake in the network to accelerate Urbit development.

+**2019**Tlon spends the year stabilizing Arvo and building Landscape.

+**2021**Tlon hosts the first Urbit Assembly and the Urbit Foundation is formally organized.

+**2022**The Urbit Foundation’s split from Tlon becomes complete, and UF organizes ~[Urbit NYC](https://urbit.org/groups/~ladtem-filmyr/urbit-ny-week)~ and ~[Assembly 2022](https://assembly.urbit.org/)~ in Miami while launching the highly successful education project Hoon School Live, and updating relevant ~[educational resources](https://developers.urbit.org/guides/core/hoon-school)~.

+**2023**The Urbit Foundation takes over core development of Urbit, and, along with Aleph DAO, organizes the Volcano Summit, a conference for Urbit developers, in El Salvador.
+Later in the year, ~[Assembly Lisboa](https://assembly.urbit.org/)~ is our biggest event yet, drawing developers, CEOs, writers and artists, and Urbit enthusiasts from all over the world.

+**The Future**There’s a lot to be excited about.
+Ares, the new Urbit runtime, will make Urbit far faster and greatly increase its storage capacity.
+A full-stack rewrite of Urbit’s networking aims to increase throughput 100–1000x.
+Free hosting at a larger scale will allow larger quantities of users to join the network.
+A slew of new Urbit companies are working on everything from Lightning wallets on Urbit to Minecraft-like peer-to-peer games to full-fledged Urbit social networks.
+Several teams are vying to build the first Urbit blockchain.
+And all the while, enthusiasm among the community remains high, and Urbit companies are as dedicated and focused as ever.